lovasko/Svit/README.md

 ```

 ## Directories
+Some of these directories do not exist in the repository but are created during
+compilation or runtime.

 ##### `bin`
 The final raytracer binary `svit` is stored here.

 ##### `doc`
-Documentation in Markdown form is stored here.
+Documentation in Markdown format.

 ##### `img`
-Example images accumulated during testing features are stored here.
+Example images accumulated during testing features.

+##### `mdl`
+3D models for the test scenes.

 ##### `obj`
-Intermediate object files produced during build are stored here.
+Intermediate object files produced during build.

 ##### `src`
-Source files for the raytracer are stored here.
+Source code of the raytracer.

-##### `mdl`
-3D models for the test scenes.

 ## Dependencies
 #### libpng >= 1.6.16